bluestar712/aws_python_lambda_auth/README.md

 ```
 **Cognito Bearer Token**

-The Cognito the token that creates have the following format
+The Cognito the token that creates have the following format.
+More info you can find on the [link](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-with-identity-providers.html#amazon-cognito-user-pools-using-the-access-token)

 ```json
 {